skybrud/Skybrud.Umbraco.Redirects/README.md

 ## Features

 - Global dashboard for listing all redirects.
-Supports filtering and searching.
+Supports filtering and searching

-- Property editor that can be added to either a content item or media item to show inbound redirects

-- Package only handles custom redirecs - eg. added manually by an editor.
-The package will let Umbraco 7.5+ handle redirects for renamed pages
+- Package only handles custom redirecs - e.g. added manually by an editor.
+The package will let Umbraco handle redirects for renamed and moved pages

 - Includes a `RedirectsService` for managing the redirects from your own code